chaos-genius/chaosgenius-docs/docs/Operator_Guides/Configuration/config-params.md

 ## Updating Parameters

-Your analytics can be configured by modifying parameters in the `.env` file.
+Chaos Genius can be configured by modifying parameters in the `.env` file.
 After editing the file, restart Chaos Genius using these commands for the default version:

 ```
 docker-compose stop